kumogata/kumogata2/README.md

-  create           PATH_OR_URL [STACK_NAME]   Create resources as specified in the template update           PATH_OR_URL STACK_NAME     Update a stack as specified in the template delete           STACK_NAME                 Delete a specified stack validate         PATH_OR_URL                Validate a specified template list             [STACK_NAME]               List summary information for stacks export           STACK_NAME                 Export a template from a specified stack
+  create           PATH_OR_URL [STACK_NAME]   Create resources as specified in the template update           PATH_OR_URL STACK_NAME     Update a stack as specified in the template delete           STACK_NAME                 Delete a specified stack deploy           PATH_OR_URL STACK_NAME     Create a change set and executes it validate         PATH_OR_URL                Validate a specified template list             [STACK_NAME]               List summary information for stacks export           STACK_NAME                 Export a template from a specified stack